Overnight Experiences Alice Springs

 WEATHER:

-- A minimum moderate to advanced level of fitness is required to complete the walks.
-Length of walks will be between 2km to 4km each day, often over steep rocky sections and in direct sunlight and high humidity.
-An approximate 9.5km walk is included in this tour.
+- Fitness Level: A minimum moderate to advanced level of fitness is required to complete the walks.
+The length of walks will be between 2 km to 4 km each day, often over steep rocky sections and in direct sunlight and high humidity.
+An approximate 9-11 km walk is included in this tour.
 Embarking on walks will be at the guide’s discretion to ensure the safety of guests.
-Therefore a medium/high level of fitness is required and doctor’s certificate is required for people over 70 years (30-days prior to travel).
+Therefore, a medium/high level of fitness is required, and a doctor’s certificate is required for participants over 75 years old, submitted at least 30 days prior to travel.

 TOUR CODE: RA3-B